goauthentik/authentik/website/docs/installation/configuration.md

 ### AUTHENTIK_LOG_LEVEL

 Log level for the server and worker containers.
-Possible values: debug, info, warning, error Defaults to `info`.
+Possible values: debug, info, warning, error

+Starting with 2021.12.3, you can also set the log level to *trace*.
+This has no affect on the core authentik server, but shows additional messages for the embedded outpost.

+Defaults to `info`.

 ### AUTHENTIK_COOKIE_DOMAIN